raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 ---

-Now this seems very funny, we would never deliver a flying car.
+Now this seems like hyperbole, would we *really* deliver a flying car when asked to build a car?
 But consider that we can easily overbuild a car without bolting wings onto it.
 Our example was a GPS-based speedometer.
 But let us consider another way to create engineering waste: We can build our car with excess architecture.

+### wasteful architecture

 Many engineers, when faced with a car to build, begin by selecting a framework, one that promises us unparalleled flexibility.
 With a framework in hand we can build cars, trains, or aeroplanes.
 Plug-ins are provided for cruise ships and hovercrafts.
 We don't have to actually build wings right now, but it will be so easy to add them later.